 Have you earned graduate credit in another program or at another school?
 You may be able to apply those credits toward your degree at UW-Platteville.
 Guidelines for transferring credits (both internal and external) include:

-- To be accepted for transfer, credits must be approved by more than one faculty member in the relevant program along with the dean of the School of Graduate Studies.
-Faculty may be 1) the program's committee or 2) some mix of the student's advisor, program head, and a faculty member with expertise in the field.
+- Credits need to be approved by more than one faculty member in the relevant program, along with the dean of the School of Graduate Studies.
+Faculty may be the program's committee or some mix of the student's advisor, program coordinator, and a faculty member with expertise in the field.

 - A maximum of 12 credits for a degree may be transferred.

-- Credits may be transferred only from a nationally or regionally accredited institution recognized by the Council for Higher Education Accreditation.
+- Credits must have been earned from a nationally or regionally accredited institution recognized by the Council for Higher Education Accreditation.

-- Students must complete their graduate program within seven years of being admitted to the program at University of Wisconsin-Platteville (extensions may be granted).
+- Students must complete their graduate program within seven years of being admitted to the program at University of Wisconsin-Platteville.
 Once credits have been accepted as transfer credits, they become part of the current program of study, and the seven-year limit is based on the date of admission into the program.

 - Only courses where the student received a grade of B or higher will be considered for transfer credit.